 What are the goals of harm reduction?

-The overarching goal of the harm reduction approach is to prevent the negative consequences of drug use, specifically the burden of disease, and to improve health.
-Harm reduction approaches and programming are supported internationally by global institutions such as UNAIDS, United Nations office on Drugs and Crime, and the World Health Organization , and it is seen as a best practice for engaging with individuals with addiction and substance misuse issues[v].
+The overarching goal of the harm reduction approach is to prevent the negative consequences of substance use and to improve health.
+Harm reduction approaches and programming are supported internationally by global institutions such as UNAIDS, United Nations office on Drugs and Crime, and the World Health Organization , and it is seen as a best practice for engaging with individuals with addiction and substance use issues[v].

-A frequent misconception of harm reduction is that it supports, or encourages, illicit substance misuse and does not consider the role of abstinence in addiction treatment.
+A frequent misconception of harm reduction is that it supports, or encourages, illicit substance use and does not consider the role of abstinence in addiction treatment.
 However, harm reduction approaches do not presume a specific outcome, which means that abstinence based interventions can also fall within the spectrum of harm reduction goals.
-Essentially, harm reduction supports the idea that those with addiction or substance misuse issues should have a wide selection of treatment options in order to make an informed decision about their individual needs and what would be the most effective for them, while also reducing the harms.
+Essentially, harm reduction supports the idea that those with addiction or substance use issues should be treated with dignity and respect and have a wide selection of treatment options in order to make an informed decision about their individual needs and what would be the most effective for them, while also reducing the harms.

 i Thomas, G. (2005) Harm Reduction Policies and Programs Involved for Persons Involved in the Criminal Justice System.
 Ottawa: Canadian Centre on Substance Use.